ldn-softdev/jtc/Walk-path tutorial.md

 ```
 ##
 #### Default range indices
-Either of indices in the _range subscirpt_ `n` or `N` could be missed, then the index in the ommited position takes a _defalut_ value.
+Either of indices in the _range subscript_ `n` or `N` could be missed, then the index in the omitted position takes a _default_ value.

 i.e. a _default_ index in the first position means: from the very first value in the _iterable_,
 while a _default_ index in the second position means: till the last value in the _iterable_